BrightspaceHypermediaComponents/questions/docs/multi-select.md

 # Multi Select
 Represents a multi select question where multiple options are selectable.
+There may be 0, 1 or many correct options.

 **Default**